This page contains affiliate links. For more information please read my Disclosure Policy.

 Once you have a soft, fluffy dough like the picture above, add 1 tablespoon of poppy seeds.
+I love the color and texture poppy seeds add to baked goods.
+They’re great in cookies, on bagels and homemade buns, or in cakes like this German poppy seed cake.
 Let the mixer incorporate just long enough to disperse them evenly.
 That’s it.
 Your dough is complete!

 Now it’s time to stick it into the fridge for 2 hours minimum.
 It’s fine to simply cover the bowl and pop it in, but I find it so much easier to portion the cookies now – the dough is very soft and scoopable, plus all I have to do is later is place the balls on the baking sheet and bake.

 This dough does hold beautifully in the fridge and freezer.
 Feel free to prep up to 3 days early if storing the dough in the fridge.